secureCodeBox/secureCodeBox/UPGRADING.md

     # scanner.image.tag -- defaults to the charts appVersion
     tag: null

-  # scanner.ttlSecondsAfterFinished -- seconds after which the kubernetes job for the scanner will be deleted.
+  # scanner.ttlSecondsAfterFinished -- seconds after which the Kubernetes job for the scanner will be deleted.
 Requires the Kubernetes TTLAfterFinished controller: https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/
   ttlSecondsAfterFinished: null
   # scanner.backoffLimit -- There are situations where you want to fail a scan Job after some amount of retries due to a logical error in configuration etc. To do so, set backoffLimit to specify the number of retries before considering a scan Job as failed. (see: https://kubernetes.io/docs/concepts/workloads/controllers/job/#pod-backoff-failure-policy)
   # @default -- 3